The End of Jesse Stone — and the Man Who Still Can’t Let Go

 Tom Selleck as Jesse Stone wearing a PPD cap, standing near the docks with a focused, weathered expression.

-“It wouldn’t be the final one,” Selleck told TV Insider.
+“It wouldn’t be the final one,” he said recently.
 “Everybody loves it.”
-Still, there’s a sense this next case might be the last.

 How Jesse Stone Changed Everything